NethermindEth/StarknetByExample/src/applications/simple_storage_starknetjs.md

 ## Writing SimpleStorage contract in Cairo
 The SimpleStorage contract has only one purpose: storing a number.
 We want the users to interact with the stored number by **writing** to the currently stored number and **reading** the number in the contract.

 We will use the following SimpleStorage contract.
-In this [link](https://book.cairo-lang.org/ch13-02-anatomy-of-a-simple-contract.html) from the Cairo book, you can find very detailed explanations for each component of the contract:
+In the [Storage Variables](../getting-started/basics/variables.md) page, you can find explanations for each component of the contract:

 ```rs